Fun and Games

 ‘Gorgeous … a writer of immense talent’ MICHAEL MAGEE

-Seventeen-year-old John Masterson has no idea what he wants.
-It’s his last summer on the small island where he has grown up and he should be enjoying the weeks until his exam results come through.
-Instead, he’s working mind-numbing shifts at the local hotel and trying to keep his head down after his mother’s nude sext to another man was leaked to the whole island.
+It’s his last summer on the small island where he has grown up.
+He should be enjoying the weeks until his exam results come through, but instead he’s desperately trying to keep his head down after his mother’s nude sext to another man was leaked to the whole island.
+He’s doing his best to distract himself with his Gaelic football ambitions, going out with his mates and a blossoming, sort-of, romance with his slightly older co-worker Amber.

 ‘Brilliantly written; as evocative as it is funny.
 Think: the male version of Sally Rooney’